-Scale Definition Subscales Responses Author State Deminuon Subscales Responses Author Sensation Seeking (SS) Sensation seeki ng is explained as the need for novelty and complexity of stimulation (a) Experience seeking, (b)Boredom susceptibility, (c)Thrill and adventure seeking, and (d) Disinhibition (1) "Strongly disagree" - (5) "Strongly Agree" Hoyle et al. [5] CondensedInventory ofBehaviourofYoungNoviceDriversScale(BYNDS) (a) Transient violations (risky driving behaviours that can change throughout the journey, such as speeding), and (b) fixed violations (risky driving behaviours that are not transient in nature, such as not wearing seatbelt) (1) "Never" - (5) "Nearly all the time" Scott- Parker et al., [6] Crash- involvement Scale Prior involvement in crashes (at least one in the last three years) N/A (1) "No" - (2) "Yes" N/A Susceptibility to Driver Distraction Questionnaire Involuntary and voluntary distraction involvement (a) Distraction engagement, (b) Attitudes and Beliefs about Voluntary Distraction, and (c) Susceptibility to Involuntary (1) "Strongly disagree" - (5) "Strongly Agree" Feng et al., [7] Attention- Related Driving Errors Scale (ARDES) Inventory of driving errors resulting from failures of attention N/A (1) "Never or almost never"- (5) "always or almost always" Ledesma et al. [8]
+Scale Definition Subscales Responses Author Sensation Seeking (SS) Sensation seeki ng is explained as the need for novelty and complexity of stimulation (a) Experience seeking, (b) Boredom susceptibility, (c) Thrill and adventure seeking, and (d) Disinhibition (1) "Strongly disagree" - (5) "Strongly Agree" Hoyle et al. [5] Condensed Behaviour of Young Novice Drivers Scale (BYNDS) Inventory of risky driving behaviours in Australia (a) Transient violations (risky driving behaviours that can change throughout the journey, such as speeding), and (b) fixed violations (risky driving behaviours that are not transient in nature, such as not wearing seatbelt) (1) "Never" - (5) "Nearly all the time" Scott- Parker et al., [6] Crash- involvement Scale Prior involvement in crashes (at least one in the last three years) N/A (1) "No" - (2) "Yes" N/A Susceptibility to Driver Distraction Questionnaire Involuntary and voluntary distraction involvement (a) Distraction engagement, (b) Attitudes and Beliefs about Voluntary Distraction, and (c) Susceptibility to Involuntary (1) "Strongly disagree" - (5) "Strongly Agree" Feng et al., [7] Attention- Related Driving Errors Scale (ARDES) Inventory of driving errors resulting from failures of attention N/A (1) "Never or almost never"- (5) "always or almost always" Ledesma et al. [8]